shuangology/CausalDecisionTree/README.md

 mypymatch is a package implemented the propensity matching method used in tree branch splitting.

-The algorithm itself could be applied in other data analyse I would be happy to discuss if you have any questions regarding my code.
+The algorithm itself could be applied in other data analyse and I would be happy to discuss if you have any questions regarding my code.
 Unfortunately, my thesis is required to be written in Chinese, so currently I have no English version of detailed description of this algorithm yet.
 I am still working on to put it in English, please be patient for further update.